tmaybe/dev.socrata.com/publishers/examples/soda-sensor-push.md

 ### Building a Middle-man in Node

-The end game here will be a script that we can use heroku's scheduler to run on a regular interval.
-It will do two things: 1) Use the spark API to get the current temperature from our sensor.
-2) Add a timestamp and push this data to Socrata using the SODA API.
+The end game here will be a script that we can use Heroku's scheduler to run on a regular interval.
+It will do two things:

+1. Use the Spark API to get the current temperature from our sensor.
+2. Add a timestamp and push this data to Socrata using the SODA API.

-Here's a function that does the first bit, taking advantage of node's *request* package to simplify the API call and the *dotenv* package to handle environment variables:
+Here's a function that does the first bit, taking advantage of node's `request` package to simplify the API call and the `dotenv` package to handle environment variables:

 {% highlight javascript %}
-//api call for the sparkcore API var url = 'https://api.spark.io/v1/devices/48ff6b065067555044472287/temperature?access_token=' + process.env.SPARKACCESSTOKEN;
+// API call for the sparkcore API var url = 'https://api.spark.io/v1/devices/48ff6b065067555044472287/temperature?access_token=' + process.env.SPARKACCESSTOKEN;

 getTemperature();